HP ENVY 6555e Printer Review

 iOS Only

 The HP ENVY 6555e is compatible with the HP Smart mobile app.
 You can use it to print, scan (with your smartphone camera or the printer), copy, fax (mobile), order supplies, and manage your ink subscription service.
-It also gives you access to printables, like templates and graphics you can use to make calendars, greeting cards, and more.
+It also provides access to printables, such as templates and graphics, which you can use to create calendars, greeting cards, and more.
 The Android version doesn't support Microsoft Office files, text files, and webpages, so you'll have to print them in whichever app you use to view those files.

 OS Compatibility